National World War I Memorial (Washington, D.C.): Pershing Park

 The Pershing Park site was originally occupied by a variety of 19th-century structures until about 1930, when the federal government took legal title to the block and demolished the structures on it.
 Legislation officially designating the plot as Pershing Square subsequently was adopted by Congress in 1957.
-Development of the square proved controversial, as different groups offered competing proposals for memorials to John J. Pershing, who had served as General of the Armies in World War I. These disagreements led to inaction, and by 1962 the square remained bare and often cluttered with trash.
+Development of the square proved controversial, as different groups offered competing proposals for memorials to John J. Pershing, who had served as General of the Armies in World War I. This role given to Pershing was the highest rank possible at the time in the United States Military, so much so, that they created the title specifically for him.
+These disagreements led to inaction, and by 1962 the square remained bare and often cluttered with trash.
 In September 1963, District of Columbia officials finally planted grass and flower beds to temporarily beautify the square.

 In November 1963, the President's Council on Pennsylvania Avenue proposed a master plan for the redevelopment of Pennsylvania Avenue NW from the White House to the United States Capitol.
-The master plan proposed constructing a National Plaza (also called the Western Plaza), which would have required the demolition of the Pershing Square, the Willard Hotel north of the square, and the two blocks of buildings and streets east of these tracts.
+The master plan proposed constructing a National Plaza (also called the Western Plaza), which would have required the demolition of Pershing Square, the Willard Hotel north of the square, and the two blocks of buildings and streets east of these tracts.
 The American Legion, among others, kept pushing for a grand statue of Pershing for the square, but all plans for the park were suspended until the Pennsylvania Avenue master plan could be finalized.

 National Plaza was never constructed.
-Instead, a much smaller Freedom Plaza was built which did not require the demolition of Pershing Park (as the square was now known).
-Designs for a statue and memorial to Pershing and for the larger park were finalized in the 1970s, and Pershing Park constructed simultaneously with Freedom Plaza from 1979 to 1981.
+Instead, a much smaller Freedom Plaza was built that did not require the demolition of Pershing Square.
+Designs for a statue and memorial to Pershing and for the larger park were finalized in the 1970s, and Pershing Park was constructed simultaneously with Freedom Plaza from 1979 to 1981.
 The park was slightly enlarged due to the realignment of Pennsylvania Avenue NW along the area's north side.
 Pershing Park formally opened to the public at 11:45 AM on May 14, 1981.
 The American Battle Monuments Commission paid the $400,000 for the park.

 Pershing Park contains a statue of General Pershing by Robert White, as well as memorial walls and benches behind the statue describing Pershing's achievements in World War I. The sculpture was dedicated in October 1983.

 The park also has a fountain, a pond (which turned into an ice rink in the winter), and flower beds.
 Pershing Park is owned by the government of the District of Columbia, but administered by the National Park Service as an official unit of the park system (managed under the agency's National Mall and Memorial Parks administrative group).

 More than 400 demonstrators were illegally arrested in Pershing Park in September 2002 during anti-globalization protests against the World Bank and International Monetary Fund.